argonne-lcf/user-guides/docs/polaris/queueing-and-running-jobs/job-and-queue-scheduling.md

 ### Running GPU-enabled Applications
 GPU-enabled applications will similarly run on the compute nodes using the above example script.

-* The environment variable `MPICH_GPU_SUPPORT_ENABLED=1` needs to be set if your application requires MPI-GPU support whereby the MPI library sends and recieves data directly from GPU buffers.
+* The environment variable `MPICH_GPU_SUPPORT_ENABLED=1` needs to be set if your application requires MPI-GPU support whereby the MPI library sends and receives data directly from GPU buffers.
 In this case, it will be important to have the `craype-accel-nvidia80` module loaded both when compiling your application and during runtime to correctly link against a GPU Transport Layer (GTL) MPI library.
 Otherwise, you'll likely see `GPU_SUPPORT_ENABLED is requested, but GTL library is not linked` errors during runtime.

 * If running on a specific GPU or subset of GPUs is desired, then the `CUDA_VISIBLE_DEVICES` environment variable can be used.
 For example, if one only wanted an application to access the first two GPUs on a node, then setting `CUDA_VISIBLE_DEVICES=0,1` could be used.